mui/material-ui/docs/data/joy/getting-started/overview/overview.md

 <p class="description">Joy UI is a library of beautifully designed React UI components built to spark joy in the development process.</p>

-Joy UI is a library of beautifully designed React UI components built to spark joy in the development process.

 ## Introduction

 Joy UI is an open-source React component library, including many foundational pre-built components that follow a lightly opinionated design direction, thoughtfully crafted to ensure a great-looking UI while giving you plenty of room to customize how they look and feel.